decuant/wxEncode/README.md

 having a wxWidget timer available it will call a cycle of garbage collection when a ticktimer fires.
 the application can create a number of samples char from the Unicode segmented list, just enable the creation in the setupinf file and run a Create Samples.
 there's an optional small window to display the current character with a very big size font.
+there's an optional small window to calculate the UTF_8 bytes sequence from Unicode and vice versa.

+shortly I will add some screenshots to display what the application capabilities are, but it's such a small step to install it on your machine that I ask you why not donwload it and give it a try?

 I worked out this application using ZeroBrane, from within I usually start it, this makes easy for me to leave the setupinf.lua file open on the editor and modify the import name on the fly.